fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 The "rid" attribute is used to identify characteristics of RTP stream with in a RTP Session.
 Its format is defined in Section XXXX.

-## Registry for RID-Level Attributes
+## Registry for RID-Level Parameters {#sec-iana_rid}

 This specification creates a new IANA registry named "att-field (rid level)" within the SDP parameters registry.
-The rid-level attributes MUST be registered with IANA and documented under the same rules as for SDP session-level and media-level attributes as specified in [RFC4566].
+The rid-level parameters MUST be registered with IANA and documented under the same rules as for SDP session-level and media-level attributes as specified in [RFC4566].

+Parameters for "a=rid" lines that modify the nature of encoded media MUST be of the form that the result of applying the modification to the stream results in a stream that still complies with the other parameters that affect the media.
+In other words, parameters always have to restrict the definition to be a subset of what is otherwise allowable, and never expand it.

-New attribute registrations are accepted according to the "Specification Required" policy of [RFC5226], provided that the specification includes the following information:
+New parameter registrations are accepted according to the "Specification Required" policy of [RFC5226], provided that the specification includes the following information:

 * contact name, email address, and telephone number

-* attribute name (as it will appear in SDP)
+* parameter name (as it will appear in SDP)

-* long-form attribute name in English
+* long-form parameter name in English

-* whether the attribute value is subject to the charset attribute
+* whether the parameter value is subject to the charset attribute

-* a one-paragraph explanation of the purpose of the attribute
+* an explanation of the purpose of the parameter

-* a specification of appropriate attribute values for this attribute
+* a specification of appropriate attribute values for this parameter

-The initial set of rid-level attribute names, with definitions in Section XXXX of this document, is given below
+The initial set of rid-level parameter names, with definitions in Section XXXX of this document, is given below

 ~~~~~~~~~~~~~~~~~~~~~~~
    Type            SDP Name                     Reference